ibmresilient/resilient-python-api/pytest-resilient-circuits/README.md

-This package is a py.test plugin that provides fixtures to facilitate testing resilient-circuits applications
+This package is a py.test plugin that provides fixtures to facilitate testing resilient-circuits applications.

 Requirements